igrmk/smsq/README.md

 [![license: GPL v3](https://img.shields.io/badge/license-GPL_v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![github pages](https://img.shields.io/badge/github-pages-blue.svg)](https://smsq.me)

-It is just handy thing when you work on your laptop.
+It is just a handy thing when you work on your laptop.
-You probably don't want to pick up your phone every time you need to enter OTP code.
+You probably don't want to pick up your phone every time you need to enter an OTP code.

 Installation
 ------------